 Houghton and Hancock: The Sister Cities

-Houghton, Michigan, was named one of the best rural places to live in the United States in Norman Crampton's The 100 Best Small Towns in America.
-Safewise ranks the city in the top 20 safest college towns in America.
+Houghton, Michigan, is ranked among the 50 Charming Small Towns in America by HGTV and in the top 10 Most Beautiful Small Towns in America by Architectural Digest.
+Niche.com ranks Michigan Tech the safest public college campus in Michigan.
 Friendly and welcoming, Houghton's historic downtown features locally owned shops, eateries, museums, and brewpubs, while chain restaurants and major shopping outlets are a short car ride away on the business strip.

 Across the Portage Canal Lift Bridge is Houghton's sister city, Hancock, the northernmost city in Michigan and one of the leading small arts towns in the Upper Midwest.
-Home to the area's Community Arts Center and Finlandia University—which is known for its programs in arts and design—Hancock fosters and supports the arts as a strong and growing component of its identity.
+Home to the area's Community Arts Center, Hancock fosters and supports the arts as a strong and growing component of its identity.
 Individual art exhibits and shows take place every year, highlighting the caliber of local artists and craftspeople.

 Top-Tier Community Schools